sgmad/cce-mentorship-java-technical-assessment/README.md

 The assessment was to find potential skills clinic mentors within the student body, and greater than technical ability is interest in the role.

+At the time of writing, I did not have much of both,

 ## Contents
 - Implementations of array and loop exercises
 - Sample problem-solving with Java